 However, other non light-exposed areas may also be affected (HPV induction?) such as groin region, penile shaft or vulva, perianal region.

 Clinical featuresThis section has been translated automatically.

-Mostly solitary, more rarely multiple, red or brown-red, sharply and mostly irregularly limited, slightly raised plaque that slowly expands peripherally (eczematoid) over months.
+Mostly solitary, more rarely multiple, red or brown-red, sharply and usually irregularly circumscribed, slightly raised, slowly extending peripherally over months (eczematoid) plaque.

 Size very variable: 2.0-10.0 cm.

-Surface texture: Covered with scales or rough scaly crusts (surface rarely sour).
+Surface structure: Covered with scales or rough scaly crusts (rarely verrucous surface).

-Possibly flat or circumscribed erosions occur.
-In the centre of the plaque also scarring.
+There may be two-dimensional or circumscribed erosions.
+In the center of the plaque also scarring.

-Painfulness is often reported when the focus is sharply painted over.
+Painfulness is often reported when sharply brushing over the focal area.